Krol-X/yukiko/README.md

 ## FAQ
 *Q*: How I can help to develop this project?
 *A*: You can put a star on this repository :3

+*Q*: Where I can see docs for this project?
+*A*: You can check github pages [here](https://ethosa.github.io/yukiko/docs/windowManager.html) :3